 All control shares held by the Group are registered at their acquisition cost as a reduction in shareholders' equity.
 Profits or losses net of tax resulting from the potential disposal of these control shares are attributed directly to shareholders' equity, such that the potential capital gains or losses resulting from the disposal do not affect the net profit for the financial year.

 3.18 Insurance activities (IFRS 4)

-The two companies (life and non-life) mainly provide creditor insurance in France and Portugal.
+The two companies (life and non-life) mainly provide creditor insurance, affinity insurance and retirement insurance in France, Portugal, Spain, Poland and Italy.